 Participating Mayo Scholar Students in 2013 included economics major Brianna Noland, biology majors Joe Buchman, Sandra Hinzs, Zachary Stevens and Augsburg MBA student Kelvyn Henderson.
 Faculty mentors for the team were Economics Professor Stella Hofrenning and Biology Professor David Crowe.

 The Mayo Innovation Scholars Program is an annual research opportunity.
 There is a competitive selection process every fall to determine participating students.
-Please see Undergraduate Research and Graduate Opportunity at Augsburg College for additional information.
+Please see Undergraduate Research and Graduate Opportunity for additional information.

 Economics student Brianna Noland Presents at “Posters on the Hill”